 - Departing employees: Employees who are on their way out the door, especially those who are disgruntled, may be more likely to steal data, sabotage systems, or maintain access to company resources after their employment ends.

-Detecting an insider threat requires recognizing early warning signs and identifying patterns associated with risky behavior before the onset of security incidents.
+Effective insider threat detection requires recognizing early warning signs and identifying patterns associated with risky behavior before the onset of security incidents.
 Such threats frequently have behavioral, digital, and operational indicators that organizations can observe through user activity monitoring, behavioral analytics, and security tools.

 Behavior Patterns